 When in Spain be sure to indulge in the tapas culture, and nowhere serves up a bounty of small plates better than the bustling Santa Catalina market.
-Stroll the stalls and pull up a stool for a truly local experience of melt in the mouth charcuterie meats, soft breads soaked in aioli and the richest wines that turn gummy on the tongue.
+Stroll the stalls and pull up a stool for a truly local experience of melt in the mouth charcuterie meats, soft bread soaked in aioli and the richest wines that turn gummy on the tongue.

 Gin lovers wanting to sip something special between the superyacht regatta can head over to Ginbo where over 150 bottles of the beautiful pure stuff can be mixed into a frenzy of cocktails fit for a king.
 Hotel Puro with its fashionable style and killer cocktails is another great place to end the day.
-For daytime delights soaked in white with inspired sea views then the Purobeach Club is the coolest place to be.
+For daytime delights soaked in white with inspiring sea views then the Purobeach Club is the coolest place to be.

 For a dose of rejuvenation, head to the fabulous S.P.A., which is carved out of the depths of the rocks and hidden within a centuries-old fortress.
 The spa sits in a stunning space; a once upon a time limestone water depository.
 The treatment list invites soothing scrubs, muscle-melting massages and hammam steams that have the power to make you feel born again.
 Yoga sessions are also worked into the wellness program for those looking to uplift their spirits with a series of sun salutations.